 - Individuals may represent themselves or a member of their immediate family if the individual is not compensated.

 - Real estate appraiser who is registered, or certified in the state.

-Capped Value - Each political subdivision shall value real property by a method in which the value of each parcel of real property, adjusted for improvements and losses, does not increase more than fifteen percent every five years unless an assessable transfer of interest occurs.
+- Capped Value - Each political subdivision shall value real property by a method in which the value of each parcel of real property, adjusted for improvements and losses, does not increase more than 15 percent every five years unless an assessable transfer of interest occurs.